ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In particular, one of the following four cases can occur when a new node joins an OSCORE group.

 * The joining node is going to join the group exclusively as monitor, i.e., it is not going to send messages to the group.
 In this case, the joining node is not required to provide its own authentication credential to the Group Manager, which thus does not have to perform any check related to the format of the authentication credential, to a signature or ECDH algorithm, and to possible parameters associated with the algorithm and the public key.
-In case the joining node still provides an authentication credential in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}), the Group Manager silently ignores that parameter, as well as the related parameters 'cnonce' and 'client_cred_verify'.
+In case the joining node still provides an authentication credential in the 'client_cred' parameter of the Join Request (see {{ssec-join-req-sending}}), the Group Manager silently ignores that parameter, as well as the related parameters 'cnonce' and 'client_cred_verify'.

 * The Group Manager already acquired the authentication credential of the joining node during a past joining process.
-In this case, the joining node MAY choose not to provide again its own authentication credential to the Group Manager, in order to limit the size of the Joining Request.
+In this case, the joining node MAY choose not to provide again its own authentication credential to the Group Manager, in order to limit the size of the Join Request.
 The joining node MUST provide its own authentication credential again if it has provided the Group Manager with multiple authentication credentials during past joining processes, intended for different OSCORE groups.
 If the joining node provides its own authentication credential, the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated with the joining node in the OSCORE group.

 * The joining node and the Group Manager use an asymmetric proof-of-possession key to establish a secure communication association.
 Then, two cases can occur.